oniony/TMSU/README.md

   * Arch
     - Stable <https://aur.archlinux.org/packages/tmsu/>

-These packgase are not maintained by me and I cannot guarantee their content.
+These packages are not maintained by me and I cannot guarantee their content.

 Binary
 ------